 For the 115 million Americans living with diabetes or prediabetes, collagen protein supplementation can provide several health benefits that diet and exercise alone cannot.
-Supplementing with collagen can help reverse the body’s natural decline of collagen production.
+Supplementing with collagen may help reverse the body’s natural decline of collagen production.
 This is especially important for diabetics whose collagen supply declines more rapidly than it does for the average individual.
-Additionally, collagen protein helps stabilize blood sugar in diabetics, helping to prevent energy crashes.
+Additionally, collagen protein may help to stabilize blood sugar in diabetics, helping to prevent energy crashes.
 And collagen contains high levels of glycine which has been proven to positively impact insulin secretion and blood sugar levels.
-Read on to learn more about collagen and diabetes, and how collagen supplementation is especially helpful for diabetics.
+Read on to learn more about collagen and diabetes, and how collagen supplementation can be especially helpful for diabetics.

 If you’ve been diagnosed with diabetes or prediabetes, you’ve likely been told to reduce sugar intake and increase physical activity to regulate blood sugar levels.
 While diet and exercise are important, there’s another crucial piece to the puzzle that is backed by science but not as commonly known – supplementing with collagen.